Pugud19/sistem-informasi-klinik/README.md

 npm install
 ```

-make your database in local, name your database `banksampah`
+make your database in local, name your database `klinik`
 import database in this repo to your sql database
 ,copy `.env.example` and rename to `.env`